MyAnugraha/Azure_Terraform_deploy/README.md

 Here we need to define the existing resource details in Visual studio and then run the terraform import.

 terraform import azurerm_resource_group.existing_rg "resourceID of the the rg of existing azure resource"

+What is difference between Data sources and Import?
+With data sources we are using existing resources details to create more resources using terraform.
+So clearly we are not adding existing resources to our statefile.
+Whereas, Import is adding the existing resources to our statefile.